avalon-lang/avaloni/docs/source/reference/syntax.rst

         Io.println("Adult female.")

-Identation
+Indentation
 ----------

-Identation is how you form blocks in Avalon.
-And Avalon is very strict on identation.
+Indentation is how you form blocks in Avalon.
+And Avalon is very strict on indentation.
-Two characters can be used for identation: whitespace and tabulations.
+Two characters can be used for indentation: whitespace and tabulations.
-But Avalon imposes two extra rules on what form valid identation:
+But Avalon imposes two extra rules on what form valid indentation:

 * Whitespace and tabs cannot be mixed.
 It is either one or the other.
-* All identation must be multiples of the very first identation.
-This means that if the first identation is 4 whitespaces long, a 6 whitespaces identation will not be allowed anywhere else in the entire source file.
+* All indentation must be multiples of the very first indentation.
+This means that if the first indentation is 4 whitespaces long, a 6 whitespaces indentation will not be allowed anywhere else in the entire source file.

-Here is an example of valid identation.
+Here is an example of valid indentation.

 .. code::